 I called today, 8/14/09.
 They had to search for 20 minutes then called back to say they could install the screen on 8/31/09.
 I asked to be transferred to someone that I could express my extreme dissatisfaction to.
 I was transferred to voice mail of Philip.
 He was the same person I spoke to about cancelling the order.
 I left a message about how unhappy I am with the look of the windows and said I would also tell everyone I know.
 I also told him that I have not been able to open my new windows all spring and summer since the screens don't fit.
 Economic damage: I have not been able to open the windows.
 Even in the cool weather we have had this summer, I have had to run the air conditioning.
 So, the windows have not saved me any energy expenses.

-True Home Value (formerly Primax Windows) Company Profile
+True Home Value (formerly Primax Windows) Company Information

 - Company Name: